o1-labs/rfcs/0008-zkvk-keccak.md

 ### Input-Output format

 The Keccak gadget is triggered from the sys call.
 Inputs need to be written into memory and outputs are read from the sys call.
 One should expect inputs and outputs to be found in bytes serialization, with a big-endian encoding.
+One can only read from Canon 4 bytes at a time, what means that the hash function will have to wait until the input is fully loaded onto memory.

 ### Bitwise-sparse representation